5T33Z0/OC-Little-Translated/N_SSDT-ALL/README.md

 - SSDTs related to CPU Power Management, such as: `SSDT-PM` (for Sandy/Ivy Bridge) and `SSDT-PLUG` – especially if they contain Frequency Vectors for specific CPUs
 - Any SSDT for 3rd party devices which are not part of the default configuration of Mainboard/Laptop
 - Any other ACPI Table which is **NOT** an SSDT!
-These are seperate entities!
+These are separate entities!
-- Add excluded SSDTs as seperate, individual files to the EFI/OC/ACPI folder instead.
+- Add excluded SSDTs as separate, individual files to the EFI/OC/ACPI folder instead.

 ## Compiling the new, unified SSDT
 1. Open Terminal